easymodeling/easy-modeling/README.md

 ```
 [//]: # (@formatter:on)

-For specific test scenario, let's say for a test caring employee's age and marital status, by using
+For a specific test scenario, let's say for a test caring employee's age and marital status, by using static `builder()`
-static ```builder()``` method, you have the chance to customize the generated objects:
+method, you have the chance to customize the generated objects:

 [//]: # (@formatter:off)
 ```java
 Employee employee = EmployeeModeler.builder().age(30).maritalStatus(SINGLE).build();
 ```
 [//]: # (@formatter:on)

+## Requirements

+Java 1.8 or later is required.

 ## Using EasyModeling